damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.md

 ticket as **open**.
 Especially if you do are not yet fully familiar with the particular topic of the issue, don't spend more than 30 minutes on an issue before escalating it internally.

-### When to create an issue relating to a ticket?
+### When to create an issue relating to a ticket?<a name="make-issue"></a>

 Many tickets lead to bug reports or feature requests on the CE issue tracker.
 But it can also be helpful to create an issue on the [internal issue tracker](https://dev.gitlab.org/gitlab/organization/issues/) when dealing with a tough ticket.
 Creating an issue allows more people within GitLab easy access to the questions and suggestions since not everyone is familiar with ZenDesk.
 When in doubt, create an issue.

-### When to mark a ticket as solved?
+### When to mark a ticket as solved?<a name="closing"></a>

 A ticket can be marked as solved when you are certain that you were able to resolve the requester's problem, or, as mentioned above, when many days go by without a reply from the requester.
 The exception to this rule is in social media support channels that do not integrate well with ZenDesk such as Disqus, the Forum, Stack Overflow, and others, where each comment creates a new ticket.
 In those cases, you can close the ticket as soon as you have provided a response (and also close the ticket created by your own response).

-### Receiving negative feedback
+## Customer feedback<a name="feedback"></a>

-After 24 hours of marking the ticket as solved a survey is sent to our customers, where they can rate the level of support they received.
-If a customer rates a ticket to which you were assigned as bad, an email will be sent to you and the ZenDesk manager to notify you of the fact.
-When this happens, you should let a Senior know about the problem and follow up with the customer to see if something you did can be improved.
+After 24 hours of marking the ticket as solved a survey is sent to our customers, (to see the settings, in ZenDesk go to Admin -> Business Rules -> Automations) so that they can rate the level of support they received.
+If a customer rates a ticket to which you were assigned as good or bad, an email will be sent to you and your manager to notify you.

+Positive feedback should be shared with others in the #support and/or #thanks chat channel, to help spread best practices and praise.

+It is very important to follow up on negative feedback.
+When you receive a 'bad' rating or comment, follow-up with the customer to see if something can be improved.
+Also share the feedback with the larger team, by creating an issue on the [internal issue tracker](https://dev.gitlab.org/gitlab/organization/issues/) with a link to the ZenDesk ticket.
+This allows us to truly learn and collaborate to turn the customer's experience into a positive one, and change our processes as needed.

-## Dedicated Service Engineers
+## Dedicated Service Engineers<a name="dedicated-se"></a>

 Certain subscribers have access to a Dedicated Service Engineer.
 This means that tickets that arrive in ZenDesk from people within the subscriber's organization